-Parker Canyon Lake is currently offering excellent spring angling conditions and stands as a definitive "GO" for anglers.
-Nestled at an elevation of roughly 5,400 feet within the Canelo Hills of the Coronado National Forest, this 130-acre reservoir provides a cool-water oasis compared to the surrounding desert landscape.
-The lake is completely ice-free, with surface water temperatures hovering in the low to mid-50s.
-These temperatures create a perfect storm for highly active cold-water predators, while warm-water species are just beginning to shake off their winter lethargy.
+Parker Canyon Lake is currently offering exceptional spring angling conditions.
+Nestled at an elevation of roughly 5,400 feet within the Canelo Hills of the Coronado National Forest, this 130-acre reservoir provides a much-needed cool-water oasis compared to the surrounding desert landscape.
+The lake is completely ice-free, with surface water temperatures steadily climbing into the upper 50s and low 60s.
+These temperatures create a perfect storm: warm-water species are shaking off their winter lethargy and moving into pre-spawn and spawn patterns, while cold-water predators remain highly active before the summer heat pushes them into the depths.

 π£Nautrek